The Scientific Portal of Behavior, Body Language and Nonverbal Communication#

 Just by looking at Hands and Eyes

 He shared a very crucial yet simplest clue they look for any offensive move in the super-critical operational conditions.
-For the special force operatives, every moment and movement is crucial for their survival.
+For the special force operators (SFOs), every moment and movement is crucial for their survival.
 A tiniest movement can differentiate between intention of attack or retreat.
 Just by looking at hands and eyes, they have to determine whether the person is an attacker or an innocent, just within fractions of a second.

 If a person is carrying or holding a weapon is planning to attack, its eyes and (both) hands give away hostile intentions.
 The person's entire (upper) body starts facing the target.
 The person's eyes measure the distance between the weapon and the target.
 Also, they monitor movements, position and size of the target.
 The person's fingers are kept on the trigger for firing rounds.
 Even if the person isn't aiming, fidgeting with weapon is enough.